vitessio/website/content/en/docs/18.0/reference/features/tablet-throttler.md

 It is possible to _restrict_ the throttler's response to one or more apps.
 For example, it's possible to completely throttle "vreplication" while still responding `HTTP 200` to other apps.
 This is typically used to give way or precedence to one or two apps, or otherwise to further reduce the incoming load from a specific app.

-It is _not possible_ to give an app more way than the throttler's standard behavior.
-That is, if the throttler is set to throttler at `5s` replication lag, it is _not possible_ to respond wih `HTTP 200` to a specific app with replication lag at `7s`.
+Starting `v18`, it is also possible to _exempt_ an app from throttling, even if the throttler is otherwise rejecting requests with metrics beyond the threshold.
+This is an advanced feature that users should treat with great care, and only in situations where they absolutely must give a specific workflow/migration the highest priority above all else.
+See discussion in examples, below.

 ## Configuration